The Council

 - Environmental sustainability

-- Management and development of parks, open spaces, allotments and cemeteries
+- Management and investment plans for parks, open spaces, allotments, and cemeteries

 - Leisure development and sports strategy